-On this tile, you can allow access for users connecting from all countries, or decide to restrict the access to only specific countries.
+On this tile, you can allow access for users connecting from all countries by letting this feature disabled, or decide to restrict the access to only specific countries.

-When an IP address gets blocked, it appears on the right list, and you have the possibility to unblock it.
+When an IP address gets blocked, it appears on the Ip Addresses list, and you have the possibility to unblock it.

 Warning: please triple-check that you have at least included the country where you are currently connected from.
 Otherwise, your IP address will be blocked quite quickly after applying the settings, more precisely as soon as a new user session will be opened on the server, thus disconnecting you without any hope of connecting back again from the same IP.